denismurphy/gopher/README.md

 # 🚀 Gopher

-Gopher is a collection of code snippets and examples that I've created while learning Go.
+Gopher is a set of code snippets and examples that I put together while learning Go.

 ## ✨ Features